October 6, 2009

 New laws increasing payouts, protecting asbestos victims and recognising loss of wages for de facto partners will be introduced to parliament this week.

-Attorney-General Cameron Dick will introduce the Civil Liability and Other Legislation Amendment Bill, which increases the maximum caps on damages for personal injuries from $250,000 to $294,500.
+Attorney-General Cameron Dick will introduce the Civil Liability and Other Legislation Amendment Bill, which increases the maximum caps on damages for personal injury compensation from $250,000 to $294,500.

 “These amendments ensure Queenslanders continue to receive compensation that is fair and which reflects current standards of living,” he said.